From barren plateaus through fertile valleys: Conic extensions of parameterised quantum circuits: Results

-The highly improved approximation ratio is, however, at the expense of a reduced success probability.
-While the first LCU step reduces success probability roughly by $15\%$ (calculated via \eqref{equation:MethodSuccessProbability}), the probability of successfully conducting three LCU steps is approximately $64.5\%$.
+The observed improvements in solution quality come at the cost of reduced success probability.
+The first LCU step decreases the probability of success by approximately $63.5\%$ (as defined in \eqref{equation:MethodSuccessProbability}), while the probability of successfully applying three consecutive LCU steps drops to approximately $14.1\%$.

-The improvement of solution quality becomes all the clearer when comparing the final sample probabilities' distributions of the raw QAOA application and the three-times LCU-assisted QAOA (\hyperref[figure:Results]{Figure 3 \textbf{b)}}).
-Without any LCU assistance the QAOA is merely able to produce a state with little overlap with highly optimal states.
-In contrast, after three LCU steps, the output state's suboptimal tail is been reduced to a minimum whereas the overlap with states carrying an approximation ration $\geq 0.8$ is dominates.
+The quality of the resulting solutions becomes even more apparent when comparing the final output distributions of the raw QAOA and the triply LCU-assisted QAOA, as shown in \hyperref[figure:Results]{Figure 3 \textbf{b})}.
+Without LCU assistance, the QAOA produces a state with minimal overlap with highly optimal solutions.
+In contrast, after three LCU steps, the resulting state is significantly biased toward computational basis states associated with high-quality solutions, albeit with a slight increase in amplitudes corresponding to suboptimal states.